nicknovitski/modifiers/README.md

 ## What is/are Modifiers?

-`Modifiers` is a collection of method modifiers, and a way to make more.
+`modifiers` is a collection of **method modifiers**, and a way to make more.

-_Method Modifiers_, obviously, modify methods.
+Method modifiers, obviously, modify methods.
 Specifically, in Ruby terms, they are class methods which:

 1. Take a symbol argument which names an instance method of the same class, _and_